 How to filter if Expert A says something altogether different than Expert B & C

-As I continued my quest, I was able to differentiate 3 basic type of experts:
+As I continued my quest, I was able to differentiate 3 basic types of experts:

 The self-educated expert

-Soon I learned that many so called “experts” are not “experts”.
-Instead many, most, are often self-educated, like myself, in the QMS arts.
-They mean well, but are mainly interested in self-promotion.
+Soon I learned that many so-called “experts” are not “experts”.
+Instead many, most, are often self-educated, like me, in the QMS arts.
+They mean well but are mainly interested in self-promotion.
 Their advice is interesting to read, but light on facts and details.
 Examples were few and far between.

 The prolific writer expert slash hero

-This expert actually sounds expertly, provides lots of detail but a bit loose on facts and hard details.
-These experts are the ones you feel you should read, because they make a great case, but are actually dangerous to read, because there are often erroneous details.
+This expert actually sounds expert, provides lots of detail but a bit lose on facts and hard details.
+These experts are the ones you feel you should read, because they make a great case, but are actually dangerous to read because there are often erroneous details.
 A step, even several, in a given process is missing or the wrong kind of follow-through is advised for a given situation.
 It all sounds good, but cruelly incorrect and can lead to fatal mistakes, fatal for young QMS manager like me, who are trying to keep their job…

 The conscientious expert